SamyKnefati/blockchain-index/README.md

 Using gRPC from miden-node and running in a container to get last block header from the miden blockchain.

+## Prerequisites

+- Have Docker and docker-compose installed
+- Add a .env file for the connection in the docker-compose.yaml file
+  - DATABASE_URL=postgres://samy:samy@db:5432/miden
+  - postgres_usr = samy
+  - postgres_psw = samy
+  - POSTGRES_DB= miden
+  - port = 5432:5432

 ## Installation